srl-labs/clab-io-draw/docs/clab2drawio.md

 - `--layout`: Specifies the layout of the topology diagram (either `vertical` or `horizontal`).
 The default layout is `vertical`.

-- `--theme`: Specifies the theme for the diagram (`nokia_bright`,  `nokia_dark`, or ... ) or the path to a custom style config file.
-By default, the `bright` theme is used.
+- `--theme`: Specifies the theme for the diagram (`nokia`,  `nokia_modern`, or ... ) or the path to a custom style config file.
+By default, the `nokia` theme is used.
 Users can also create their own style file and place it in any directory, specifying its path with this option.
 Feel free to contribute your own styles.

     ```bash
     python clab2drawio.py --theme nokia_dark -i <path_to_your_yaml_file>